mahitua/printf/README.md

-printf fuction prooject done with me and my partner Wondwossen Asegid
+printf fuction project done with Melat and my partner Wondwosen Asegid. our first group project.